zalando/package-build/README.md

     fab package_build:debian7,upload=True

-Publish a package to the internal repository for ubuntu14.04 ("Trusty"):
+Publish a package to the internal repository for ubuntu16.04 (which is the default distribution):

     fab repo_deb_add:~/path/to/package.deb